 Many people find that a vegan diet has a number of advantages, whether it's maintaining a healthy immune system or avoiding the consequences of eating meat.

 If you're a vegan, you know that it's not easy to get all the nutrients you need from food alone.
 Sure, there are plenty of vegan-friendly foods out there, and they're becoming more widely available all the time.
-But if you want to ensure that your body is getting everything it needs, especially as an athlete or fitness enthusiast, you'll want to take a supplement.
+Whether it's mens health or womens health, to help ensure that your body is getting everything it needs, you'll want to take a supplement.

 If you eat a diet rich in whole, plant-based foods, you already have the majority of the micronutrients your body requires to function.
 Vegan diets, on average, have higher levels of potassium, vitamin C, vitamin A, vitamin E, and manganese than conventional diets.
 At the same time, there are a few key nutrients that aren't readily present in a vegan diet and so supplementation may be appropriate.